-Finally, many temazcal ceremonies involve deep contemplation akin to mediation.
+Finally, many temazcal ceremonies involve deep contemplation akin to meditation.
 “It’s like… psychological therapy,” Cynthia told me.
 “It’s a very ancient ritual that we did for sanity, to be healthy, to be balanced, to stay calm in our minds.”

-Book a temazcal ceremony today
+Book your temazcal ceremony in mexico